Every 35 seconds, someone chooses MORE THAN ^

 Be patient

 There’s no set time to get over the loss of a pet.
-It may be months before you start feeling better and are ready to move forwards.
-You’ll adjust eventually.
+It may be months before you start feeling better and are ready to move forward.
+There is no timeline you have to follow.

 Talk to friends and family